 Travelling down the M1 from sunny Scarborough on the Friday morning while excitedly following Free Practice on Twitter on my phone is one of my favourite parts of the weekend.

 I’m not much of an early riser but I can easily get up at 5am on the Saturday and Sunday, knowing that a full day of F1 action lies ahead.
 One condition though: make sure you set the iconic instrumental part of Fleetwood Mac’s The Chain as your alarm.
-Also, give me a cup of tea and a sausage sandwich to start the day properly.
-It’s become a bit of a tradition.
+Also, have a cup of tea and a sausage sandwich to start the day properly.
+It’s become a bit of a tradition for me.

 Heading to the track on each day of the weekend is also a special experience.
 I recommend checking out my Ultimate F1 Playlist for your soundtrack for journeys to and from the track.
 It’s always a bit of a goose-bump moment pulling into the circuit and getting off the coach, hearing the rumble of the GP3 engines in the distance as they qualify for their race later in the day, with helicopters busily hovering over as VIPs arrive while you walk into the circuit.